veliovgroup/Meteor-Files/README.md

  2. __How to pause/continue upload and get progress/speed/remaining time?__: see *Object* returned from [`insert` method](https://github.com/VeliovGroup/Meteor-Files/wiki/Insert-(Upload))
  3. When using any of `accounts` packages - package `accounts-base` must be explicitly added to `.meteor/packages` above `ostrio:files`
  4. __cURL/POST uploads__ - Take a look on [POST-Example](https://github.com/noris666/Meteor-Files-POST-Example) by [@noris666](https://github.com/noris666)
+ 5. In Safari (Mobile and Desktop) for `DDP` upload streams is hardcoded to `1` and chunk size is reduced by algorithm, due to error hrown if too many connection is open by the browser or frame is too big.
+Limit simultaneous uploads to `6` is recommended for Safari.
+This issue should be fixed in Safari 11.
+Switching to `http` transport (*which has no such issue*) is recommended for Safari.
+See [#458](https://github.com/VeliovGroup/Meteor-Files/issues/458)

 API overview (*[full API](https://github.com/VeliovGroup/Meteor-Files/wiki)*)
 ========